 Bases: ExtendedNLP

-Returns vector of upper bounds for the constraints Return type out (array_like, optional) - Output array.
+Returns the values for the constraints evaluated at the values given for the primal variales in set_primals out (array_like, optional) - Output array.
 Its type is preserved and it must be of the right shape to hold the output.